 RUKIEH: My advice is always, if you’re looking to make a functional transition and move from marketing to finance or sales to operations, do that at your own organization.
 Now you have the experience, and now you’ve signaled to the external marketplace, that your own organization values you enough that they put enough confidence in you that you can make that transition.

 LOVE: This program was produced by Jessica Love, Fred Schmalz, Emily Stone, and Michael Spikes.

 Special thanks to Kellogg School professors Gad Allon and Achal Bassamboo, to Kellogg School PhD student Evan Barlow, and to Director of Career Services, Adnan Rukieh.

 You can stream or download our monthly podcast from iTunes, or from our website, where you can read more about poaching, hiring, and leadership.
 Visit us at insight.kellogg.northwestern.edu.
-We’ll be back next month with another Insight In Person podcast.
+We’ll be back next month with another episode of the Insight In Person podcast.